Electronic prescriptions for prescribers

 Cancelling electronic prescriptions

-You can cancel electronic prescriptions (whole prescription or individual items) at any point up until they are dispensed, but a reason for cancelling must be given.
-A message is then sent to the Electronic Prescription Service.
+You can cancel the whole electronic prescription or individual item(s) on the prescription at any point until it's dispensed to the patient.
+A reason for cancellation is requested and then a cancellation message is sent to the Electronic Prescription Service.

 It's the responsibility of the person cancelling to ensure the patient is informed.
-Dispensing contractors are notified of cancellations when they attempt to retrieve the electronic prescription.
+Dispensers are notified of cancellations when they attempt to retrieve the electronic prescription.